Lessons here include:

 justify why this measure is appropriate in terms of the context.

-This vidoe explains how to report the number of observations, or the n, in a data set.
+This video explains how to report the number of observations, or the n, in a data set.
 This is very important, as it is the foundation for being able to find statistical measures such as mean and mean absolute deviation.
 This address Common Core Standards for Mathematics indicator 6.SP.5.a.

 6.SP.5.b - Describe Attributes of Data